stockhuman/tpw-data/README.md

-0  | Org. deliberately conceals the authorship of idividual articles and the editorial board 1  | Org. normally conceals author names (at least one named byline in past 6 months) 2  | Org. sometimes publishes author name (>50% named bylines) 3  | Org. only publishes author name
-4  | Org. only publishes author name and some editorial staff 5  | Same as a 6, but bylines never include a relevant bio.
+0  | Org. deliberately conceals the authorship of idividual articles and the editorial board 1  | Org. normally conceals author names (at least one named byline in past 6 months) 2  | Org. sometimes publishes author name (>50% named bylines) 3  | Org. only publishes author name or publishes other details but author may use a pseudonym 4  | Org. only publishes author name and some editorial staff 5  | Same as a 6, but bylines never include a relevant bio.
 6  | same as a 7, but bylines sometimes do not include a relevant bio.